Massive open online course: Offers a flexible learning schedule

 Certain lectures, videos, and tests through MOOCs can be accessed at any time compared to scheduled class times.
 By allowing learners to complete their coursework in their own time, this provides flexibility to learners based on their own personal schedules.

 Online collaboration

 The learning environments of MOOCs make it easier for learners across the globe to work together on common goals.
 Instead of having to physically meet one another, online collaboration creates partnerships among learners.
 While time zones may have an effect on the hours that learners communicate, projects, assignments, and more can be completed to incorporate the skills and resources that different learners offer no matter where they are located.
 Distance and collaboration can benefit learners who may have struggled with traditionally more individual learning goals, including learning how to write.

-Challenges and criticisms
+Criticisms and challenges

-While MOOCs have been praised for scalability and cost-efficiency, concerns remain about educational quality and effectiveness, especially in specialized areas such as medical education.
-A 2021 study conducted by Mexican researchers examined a Spanish-language MOOC on clinical assessment delivered via Coursera.
-The course earned high ratings for pedagogical quality, learning resources, and visual design; however, peer collaboration and time management aspects were rated lower by participants (Olivares Olivares et al., 2021).
-The study employed mixed qualitative and quantitative methods, including pilot focus groups and a survey of 190 course completers.
-Of 4,712 enrolled learners, only 325 completed the course and earned certificates, indicating a completion rate of approximately 6.9 percent.
-This figure reflects broader critiques regarding learner retention and sustained engagement.
-Participants also reported challenges such as repetitive content, insufficient time for deep learning, and limited forum interaction.
-These results underscore the necessity for enhanced collaborative tools, more flexible timelines, and instructional designs tailored to professional learners.
-Despite these limitations, the study concluded that MOOCs could serve as effective faculty development platforms when underpinned by robust quality assurance frameworks (Olivares Olivares et al., 2021).
+Should one-size-fits-all vendor-designed blended courses become the norm, we fear two classes of universities will be created: one, well-funded colleges and universities in which privileged students get their own real professor; the other, financially stressed private and public universities in which students watch a bunch of video-taped lectures.